Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/python_preparation.rst

 2. **Tab key.** The Tab key can automatically complete the command/path you want to type.
 When there are multiple commands/paths conforming to the already typed letter, pressing Tab key once won't have any result.
 And pressing Tab key again will list all the eligible options.
 This command/path will be completely typed as soon as you press the Tab key when there is only one eligible option.

-As shown below, under the '~' directory, enter the Documents directory with the “cd” command.
-After typing “cd D”, press Tab key, then there is no response.
-Press Tab key again, then all the files/folders that begin with “D” is listed.
-Continue to type the character "oc", then press the Tab key, and then “Documents” is completely typed automatically.
+As shown below, under the '~' directory, enter the Documents directory with the "cd" command.
+After typing "cd D", press Tab key, then there is no response.
+Press Tab key again, then all the files/folders that begin with "D" is listed.
+Continue to type the character "oc", then press the Tab key, and then "Documents" is completely typed automatically.

 .. image:: ../_static/imgs/00_07.png
     :align: center